Second Myanmar official dies after arrest, junta steps up media crackdown

 Zaw Myat Linn is the second NLD official to have died in custody in the last two days.
 Khin Maung Latt, who had worked as a campaign manager for an NLD MP elected in 2020, died after he was arrested on Saturday night.

+More than 1,900 people have been arrested across the country since the coup, the Assistance Association for Political Prisoners said.

-Police broke up scattered demonstrations in Yangon - the former capital and still the main city - and other towns across Myanmar with tear gas and stun grenades on Tuesday.
+Police broke up scattered demonstrations in Yangon - the former capital and still the commercial hub - and other towns across Myanmar with tear gas and stun grenades on Tuesday.

-At least two people were wounded, one by a gunshot, in the town of Mohnyin in the north, local media said.
+As night fell, soldiers fired weapons in different districts of the coastal town of Dawei, while at least two people were wounded earlier in the day, one by a gunshot, in the town of Mohnyin in the north, local media said.

 Witnesses said two journalists from Kamayut, an independent media company, were arrested, while the military raided the offices of Mizzima News in Yangon.